adiehl96/obsidian-gallery/docs/READEME_DisplayBlocks.md

 ## imgWidth
 default= assigned in settings
 Max width of the columns in pixels
+## divHeight
+default=0
+Height of the display block in pixels.
+If less than 10 it switchs to automatically fit the size of the contents.
+If greater than 10 it limits the view area and creates a scroll area if needed to display all results
 ## divWidth
 default=100
 Percentage of the whole available width to use for displaying the gallery